Looking for the best cheap 3D printer that fits your budget? Here are the 20 best 3D printers under $300, $500, and $1000 that you can buy today.

 But with some patience and tinkering, it’s possible to fabricate quality objects with a cheap 3D printer costing less than half the price of a flagship smartphone.
 How cool is that?

-Important Note: Each cheap 3D printer on this list comes fully assembled.
-If you’d like to spend even less money — but invest more time and effort — then take a look at 20 Best Cheap DIY 3D Printer Kits of Spring 2018.
+If you’d like to spend even less money — but invest more time and effort — then take a look at our article about the best cheap 3D printer kits.

-Did we miss your favorite affordable 3D printer?
+Did we miss your favorite budget 3D printer?
 Let us know in the comments, and we’ll add them in a future update.

 |3D Printer||Filament Types||Build Volume (mm)||Market Price (USD)||Price Check|

 |Monoprice MP Select Mini V2||PLA, ABS, Exotics||120 x 120 x120||$220|

 |XYZprinting da Vinci miniMaker||PLA||150 x 150 x 150||$220|

 |Monoprice Maker Select V2||PLA, ABS, Exotics||200 x 200 x 180||$220|

 |Anycubic i3 Mega||PLA, ABS, Exotics||210 x 210 x 205||$389|

 |Wanhao Duplicator i3 Plus||PLA, ABS, Exotics||200 x 200 x 180||$459|